cscw2015/maverick/Interim/Interim.md

 22. Osimo, D. (2008).
 Web 2.0 in government: Why and how.
 Institute for Prospectice Technological Studies (IPTS), JRC, European Commission, EUR, 23358.
 23. Cassell, M. (2008).
 Why governments innovate: Adoption and implementation of open source software by four European cities.
 International public management Journal, 11(2), 193-213.
 24. Grassmuck, V. “LiMux — Free Software for Munich” (2005) http://waste.informatik.hu-berlin.de/grassmuck/texts/limux.pdf Accessed November 11, 2015.
+25. Reddick, C. G., & Frank, H. A. (2007).
+The perceived impacts of e-government on US cities: A survey of Florida and Texas City managers.
+Government Information Quarterly, 24(3), 576-594.
+26. Jorgensen, D. J., & Cable, S. (2002).
+Facing the challenges of e-goverment: A case study of the city of Corpus Christi, Texas.
+SAM Advanced Management Journal, 67(3), 15.